Changes to MedicareCategory:

 The major challenge with this newest method is some of my clients do not have email or do not get emails and texts on their phones.

 Challenges, however, go beyond just the mechanics of getting enrolled with Medicare.
-The problems are with when you can enroll, penalties when you don’t follow the rules, confusion about the rules and penalties.
+The problems are with when you can enroll, penalties when you don’t follow the rules, confusion about the rules, and penalties that are imposed as a result.
 Frustration has built over time as more and more baby boomers run into the wall called Medicare enrollment.

 Someone must have heard that consumers were not happy because Congress made some significant changes to the Medicare enrollment process for 2022 and 2023.

 What Are the Upcoming Changes to Medicare for 2022?